- Who We Are

-In November, Prop 2 passed in California: a landmark victory for farmed animals.
+In November, California voters passed Prop 2 in a landmark victory for farmed animals.

-In July, California Governor Schwarzenegger signed Assembly Bill 2098 into law expanding the California Penal Code 599f established in 1994 to include federally inspected slaughterhouses and other entities, such as marketing agencies or dealers, and mandate immediate action to humanely euthanize non-ambulatory animals on their premises.
+In July, California Governor Schwarzenegger signed Assembly Bill 2098 into law expanding the California Penal Code 599f established in 1994—now to include federally inspected slaughterhouses and other entities, such as marketing agencies or dealers—mandating immediate action to humanely euthanize non-ambulatory animals on their premises.

-Update: On January 23, 2012, the Supreme Court of the United States overturned the requirement for federally inspected slaughterhouses, stating that it preempted federal law, the Federal Meat Inspection Act, which permits the slaughter of downed animals (except cows in most cases) if they pass an inspection by a USDA inspector.
-Fortunately, it is still illegal in California for any entity other than a federally inspected slaughterhouse, to buy, sell, receive, or transport a non-ambulatory animals, including cattle, pigs, goats, and sheep, and California’s downer law is still the strongest in the nation.
+Update: On January 23, 2012, the Supreme Court of the United States overturned the requirement for federally inspected slaughterhouses, stating that the legislation preempted a federal law, the Federal Meat Inspection Act, which permits the slaughter of downed animals (except cows in most cases) if they pass an inspection by a USDA inspector.
+Fortunately, it is still illegal in California for any entity other than a federally inspected slaughterhouse to buy, sell, receive, or transport a non-ambulatory animals, including cattle, pigs, goats, and sheep, and California’s downer law is still the strongest in the nation.

 In May, Colorado enacted legislation to permanently phase out both gestation crates and veal crates.
 The state government worked with HSUS and Farm Forward Board Member Bernard Rollin, Ph.D. to make this landmark bill a reality.

 Oregon followed Florida and Arizona’s example and banned gestation crates.
-This time it wasn’t a ballot initiative, but the state legislature itself that made the ban possible.
+This time it was not a ballot initiative but the state legislature itself that made the ban possible.

-Arizona voters approved – with 61% of the vote – an initiative to ban veal crates and gestation crates for pigs throughout the state.
+Arizona voters approved – with 61% of the vote – an initiative to ban veal crates for calves and gestation crates for pigs throughout the state.